open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 <config>io.ox/core//feedback/showHover=`<bool>`</config>
 Show rating string on mouse hover in feedback dialog.
 Default `true`.

+<config>io.ox/core//feedback/mode=`<string>`</config>
+Dialog has different feedback modes. `nps-v1` to show nps rating, `star-rating-v1` to show star rating.
+Star rating is recommended.
+Default `star-rating-v1`

 <config>io.ox/core//feedback/showModuleSelect=`<bool>`</config>
 Defines if the feedback dialog is aware of it's current App and the rating is based on this.
-If set to "true" every App can be rated regardless which App is currently running.
+If set to "true" a selection box is shown to select which app you want to rate.
+Only works with `star-rating-v1`
 Default `true`.

 <config>io.ox/core//feedback/maxFeedbacks=`<number>`</config>
 maximum number of feedbacks that are allowed in one timeframe (works with relative and absolute dates)